programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 The interactive element of the ‘Jars of Papua’ Scene is the user’s ability to toggle between different information panels by clicking on a jar.
 The scene was designed to communicate the diversity of vessel forms, decorations, construction techniques and uses of Papua New Guinean pottery.
 It is also a way to visualise how ceramic technological knowledge may have spread and changed through Papua (and the wider region).

 Historically Papua society consisted of smaller communities who are thought to have deliberately promoted distinct language and material culture traditions to develop and maintain group identities (Fraenkel and Filer 2022).
 Papua New Guinea is the most linguistic diverse country in the world, with over 800 languages.
 Part of this stems from people arriving on the New Guinea Island over 40,000 years ago (Fraenkel and Filer 2022).
 There is no evidence that pottery was present in New Guinea until contact 3000-4000 years ago with [Austronesian](https://en.wikipedia.org/wiki/Austronesian_peoples) peoples originating from Taiwan.
-Austronesian populations continued expanding further and reached as far east as Hawai’I and Rapa Nui.
+Austronesian populations continued expanding further and reached as far east as Hawai’i and Rapa Nui.
 The timing and nature of the interactions of the Austronesian and older (‘Papuan’/’Non-Austronesian’) peoples is of [great interest](https://www.mpg.de/24825928/0603-evan-papua-new-guinea-s-genetic-past-through-ancient-dna-analysis-150495-x).
-Some, mainly island and coastal Papua New Guinea communities speak ‘Austronesian’ languages and carry the ‘Austronesian’ gene-signature (Nägele et al. 2025).
+Some, mainly island and coastal Papua New Guinea communities speak ‘Austronesian’ languages and carry segments of the ‘Austronesian’ gene-signature (Nägele et al. 2025).
 The predominance of pottery making nearer the coastal regions of Papua New Guinea shows this adoption from ‘sea-people’.

 Using JavaScript libraries allows you to determine how you want to make a scene interactive.
 For example, this scene could be redesigned so that a mouse click (or keyboard choice) could change the map to show the different linguistic regions, or to indicate the proposed Austronesian migration route.
 Alternatively, when a jar is selected the map image could show where that community traded jars to.
 The Adzera-made jars were traded east into the highlands and west into New Britain.
 While this scene focuses on geographic differences, you could design a scene using a timeline to reflect changes in vessel form and decoration over time.
 You could also utilise the 3D space to have the vessels arranged on virtual shelves or museum cases, or the map could be a 3D model showing the landscape terrain.